 Know which neighborhoods have the highest home appreciation rates before you buy.
-You can search for neighborhoods in any area with the highest home value appreciation for the latest quarter, 1 year, 2 years, 5 years or more.
+You can search for neighborhoods in any city / state with the highest home value appreciation for the latest quarter, 1 year, 2 years, 5 years or more.

 This exclusive appreciation rate search at the neighborhood level helps home buyers and real estate investors separate good performing neighborhoods from those that appear to be appreciating well right now, but that history has shown to lose their value more easily in past downturns.
 Since a home purchase is often the largest single investment for a family, such exclusive insights can be invaluable.

 NeighborhoodScout has calculated home appreciation rates for each neighborhood in America as a percentage change in the resale value of existing homes in that neighborhood over the last quarter, 10 years, since 1990 and everything in between.
 We show both the cumulative appreciation rate, and the average annual appreciation rate for each time period (e.g., last 5-years: 84% total appreciation, Avg. per year: 16.8%).
 We also show how each neighborhood's appreciation rate compares to other neighborhoods in the nation, and within the same state (e.g., 9 relative to the nation, 5 relative to California [10 is highest]).
 This makes comparisons of house appreciation equally easy for professional investors and individual homebuyers.
 In this example, the neighborhood is one of the highest appreciating in the nation over the last 5-years, but is only an average increase in values for the same period relative to other neighborhoods in the state of California.